ThomKaar/laCroixCalc/README.md

 # laCroixCalc
-This simple script calculates the best deal for LaCroix based on your preferences for the flavors and store availability
+This simple script calculates the best deal for LaCroix based on your preferences for the flavors and store availability.

 * Last updated 10/31
 * Prerequesite software: Python 2.7